-"One of the key issues is access, and one of the main arteries into Aleppo is the Castello Road, it needs to become a demilitarised zone before any of that can happen," she said.
+"One of the key issues is access, and one of the main arteries into Aleppo is Castello Road.
+It needs to become a demilitarised zone before any of that can happen," she said.

-"Syrian government troops and opposition forces would need to withdraw up to 3km from the road with their heavy weapons and the deal is that both want to do this at the same time because there is no trust."
+"Syrian government troops and opposition forces would need to withdraw up to 3km from the road with their heavy weapons.
+The deal is that both want to do this at the same time because there is no trust."

 As the only supply route into the embattled part of Syria's largest city, Castello Road plays a crucial role in ensuring that residents of Aleppo, who are largely dependent on outside aid, can receive food, medical items and other essentials.

 Twenty lorries loaded with much-needed food and other aid have been awaiting clearance at the Turkish border since Wednesday for the journey to Aleppo.